moneystreamdev/moneystream-project/docs/knownissues.md

 * The wallet reuses addresses.
 Improvements to privacy are planned.
 * Monetization does not start immediately.
 It takes 10-15 seconds for status to turn green.
 This will improve over time.
 * The extension UI page continuously refreshes when monetization is active.
 To make it stop blinking switch to a non-monetized web page and then use the MoneyStream extension UI
-* Monetization does not resume when switching back to a web page that was monetized.
-Just refresh the page to restart monetization.
 * Sometimes the balance does not refresh after swiping MoneyButton.
 Use the refresh button.
 * Fee calculation is not efficient.
 Fee calculation will be improved.
 * There is no currency converter yet.
 Stream amounts and wallet balance should be in a local currency.

+* [Fixed in 0.1.4] Monetization does not resume when switching back to a web page that was monetized.
+Just refresh the page to restart monetization.

 Please use the Telegram support channel to let us know if any of these issues are a priority to fix.